learnk8s/learnk8s.io/src/advancedKubectl/content.md

 # Select those elements of a list that match a filter expression
 kubectl get pods -o custom-columns='DATA:spec.containers[?(@.image!="nginx")].image'

-# Select all fields under a specific location, regardless their name
+# Select all fields under a specific location, regardless of their name
 kubectl get pods -o custom-columns='DATA:metadata.*'

-# Select all fields with a specific name, regardless their location
+# Select all fields with a specific name, regardless of their location
 kubectl get pods -o custom-columns='DATA:..image'
 ~~~

-Of particualar importance is the `[]` operator.
+Of particular importance is the `[]` operator.
 Many fields of Kubernetes resources are lists, and this operator allows you to select items of these lists.
 It is often used with a wildcard as `[*]` to select all items of the list.

 Below you will find some examples that use this notation.

 ### Example applications

-The possibilites for using the custom columns output format are endless, as you can display any field, or combination of fields, of a resource in the output.
+The possibilities for using the custom columns output format are endless, as you can display any field, or combination of fields, of a resource in the output.
 Here are some example applications, but feel free to explore on your own and find applications that are useful to you!

 > **Tip:** if you end up using one of these a commands frequently, you can create a [shell alias](https://en.wikipedia.org/wiki/Alias_(command)#Creating_aliases) for it.